Hometown - YA Fiction - Work in Progress

 refs blew their whistles until they broke.

-And Jaylen and I had no idea how to
+And Devin and I had no idea how to

 stop any of it.